fbk-most/.github/profile/README.md

 Welcome! 🙌

-We are a research unit of the [Digital Societies centre](https://digis.fbk.eu) at [Fondazione Bruno Kessler](https://www.fbk.eu) in Trento, Italy.
+We are a research unit of the [Digital Society centre](https://digis.fbk.eu) at [Fondazione Bruno Kessler](https://www.fbk.eu) in Trento, Italy.

 MoST means Modeling and Simulation of Socio-Technical Systems.
 We develop AI and data-empowered models and simulation techniques for understanding